Vocal cord nodules

 Both nodules and vocal fatigue, as well as common laryngeal conditions such as vocal fold edema (Greek word that means “swelling”), cysts, polyps, vocal cord varicose veins – occur as a result of prolonged or violent vocal strain.
 When prolonged vocal strain is established as a habit, the result is frequently a functional imbalance of the vocal mechanism.
 When the functional imbalance is not supported by efficient voicing techniques, the voice winds up in a vicious cycle between two ends of trauma – at any one moment the voice is pressed, strained, hoarse and tired and at the very next moment it tries to correct this by bouncing to the opposite end and relaxing, eventually winding into loss of intensity and inflexibility and perpetuating the vicious cycle of straining – relaxing, hoarseness and fatigue.

-Behaviors such as endless hours of talking without adequate hydration, whispering, role playing (like “the bad wolf” in children’s fairy tales), harsh throat clearing, prolonged screaming, forceful crying or laughing are all behaviors that can strain the vocal mechanism if it is not protected by appropriate balancing techniques.
+Behaviors such as endless hours of talking without adequate hydration, whispering, role playing (like “the bad wolf” in children’s fairy tales), harsh throat clearing, prolonged screaming, forceful crying or laughing are all behaviors that can strain the vocal mechanism, if it is not protected by appropriate balancing techniques.

 Each of the above behaviors is much more likely to be detrimental to the voice and contribute to the development of organic trauma when the speaker is “not well” – if there are emotional difficulties, overwork, sadness, grief, lack of personal time, intense life changes (divorce, retirement), having recently been made redundant, change in personal or professional circumstances, hormonal disorders).
-Poor diet, lack of exercise, depression, sleep disorders or sleep deficiency, interpersonal difficulties and stress also contribute to voice stress and the organic problems.
+Imbalanced nutrition, lack of exercise, depression, sleep disorders or sleep deficiency, interpersonal difficulties and stress also contribute to voice stress and the organic problems.

 Even more significant will be the effects on the voice when the speaker has to cope with adverse environmental conditions such as large room size, air quality (dust, smoke, spray fumes, chlorine, chemicals), insufficient sound coverage, noise.